BPMspaceUG/BPMspaceCloud/README.md

 # BPMspaceCloud

+## DockerHosts Initial Setup

+## DockerSwarm Initial Setup

-Based on the Imixs-Cloud - https://github.com/imixs/imixs-cloud
+BPMspaceCloud DockerSwarm is based on the Imixs-Cloud - https://github.com/imixs/imixs-cloud

 _Imixs-Cloud_ is an open infrastructure project, providing a lightweight [docker](https://www.docker.com/) based container environment for production business applications.
 The main objectives of this project are **simplicity**, **transparency** and **operational readiness**.
 The _Imixs-Cloud_ is based on a [docker swarm](https://docs.docker.com/engine/swarm/) cluster environment.